sandbox-bio/sandbox.bio/src/content/blast-intro/steps/Intro.md

 </script>

 <Alert>
-This tutorial is an interactive version of the <Link href="https://open.oregonstate.education/computationalbiology/chapter/command-line-blast/">BLAST chapter</Link> of the open-access textbook **A Primer for Computational Biology**.
+This tutorial is an interactive version of the <Link href="https://open.oregonstate.education/computationalbiology/chapter/command-line-blast/">BLAST chapter</Link> of the open-access textbook **A Primer for Computational Biology**, by Shawn T. O'Neil.
 The book is licensed under a <Link href="https://creativecommons.org/licenses/by-nc-sa/4.0/">Creative Commons license</Link>.
 </Alert>

 BLAST, or Basic Local Alignment Search Tool, is a nearly ubiquitous tool for sequence alignment.